Personal loans with a co-applicant option from a regional bank.

 PNC Bank personal loans could work as an affordable alternative to small-dollar installment loans, many of which are designed to attract subprime borrowers and come with high interest rates.
 PNC Bank personal loans are simple, straightforward and easy to understand.
 Don’t have great credit?
 You can apply with a creditworthy cosigner to increase your chances of getting approved.

-PNC Bank secured installment loans and lines of credit
+PNC Bank secured installment loans

 PNC Bank also offers installment loans between $2,000 and $100,000 secured by any non-real estate asset.
 You can use these loans to finance a vehicle/boat or any other legitimate purpose.
 You don’t have the option of applying online and less information is available about rates and terms.